jburguete/mpcotool/README.md

 * **weight**: optional, defined for each experiment.
 Multiplies the objective value obtained for each experiment in the final objective function value (default value is 1).
-* **thresold**: optional, to stop the simulations if objective function value less than the thresold is obtained (default value is 0).
+* **threshold**: optional, to stop the simulations if objective function value less than the threshold is obtained (default value is 0).
 * **algorithm**: optimization algorithm type.
 * **norm**: error norm type.